c9s/r3/README.md

 Optimization
 -----------------------
-Simple regular expressions are optimized through a regexp pattern to opcode compiler, which translates simple patterns into small & fast scanners.
+Simple regular expressions are optimized through a regexp pattern to opcode translator, which translates simple patterns into small & fast scanners.

 By using this method, r3 reduces the matching overhead of pcre library.

 Optimized patterns are: `[a-z]+`, `[0-9]+`, `\d+`, `\w+`, `[^/]+` or `[^-]+`

-slugs without specified regular expression will be compiled with a `[^/]+` pattern. therefore, it's optimized too.
+Slugs without specified regular expression will be compiled into the `[^/]+` pattern. therefore, it's optimized too.

 Complex regular expressions will still use libpcre to match URL (partially).